 In April of 2016, the European Union Parliament and Council voted to replace Data Protection Directive 95/46/ec and enact an overreaching data security regulation named the General Data Protection Regulation (GDPR).
-The law will go into effect in the May 25, 2018 and be the primary law regulating how businesses protect EU citizens’ personal data.
+The law went go into effect in the May 25, 2018 and is the primary law regulating how businesses protect EU citizens’ personal data.
 Companies that need to meet the old security directive will need to be in compliance of the new law on that date or face stiff fines and other penalties

 The GDPR was created in response to the myriad of data security issues many businesses have had in the EU economic sector over the past several years.
 By making all of the EU member nations adhere to the same data protection standard, the hope is that this new mandate will be a baseline standard for companies who handle EU citizens’ data.

 Some of the key provisions of the law include requirements to: